The-Giano/AnalOCT/README.md

 # AnalOCT
-This repository contains the files needed to read and analyze the OCT data and match them to the cochlear microphonics readouts.
+This repository contains the files needed to read and analyze the OCT data, reads the medatadat from the massive.log file, and matches vibrational recordings with cochlear microphonics.